 Co-authors include Zhe Ji, PhD, assistant professor of Pharmacology; Lu Wang, PhD, assistant professor of Biochemistry and Molecular Genetics; Adam Weiner, a resident in the Department of Urology; and Edward Schaeffer, MD, PhD, chair and the Edmund Andrews Professor of Urology.

-Cao, Ji, Schaeffer and Wang are members of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
+Ji, Schaeffer and Wang are members of the Lurie Cancer Center.

 This work was supported by a start-up fund provided by the Northwestern University; U.S. Department of Defense grants W81XWH-17-1-0357, W81XWH-19-1-0563 and W81XWH-20-1-0504; American Cancer Society grant RSG-15-192-01; National Cancer Institute grant NCI R01CA208257 and Prostate Cancer SPORE of the Lurie Cancer Center; and the Polsky Urologic Cancer Institute of the Lurie Cancer Center.

 Identifying Novel Cancer Driver Genes